JKHeadley/rest-hapi/README.md

 * ``deleteScope``: value is added to the scope of any endpoint that deletes documents
 * ``associateScope``: value is added to the scope of any endpoint that modifies an association

 The third type of scope is property that relates to a specific association action, with an action prefix of ``add``, ``remove``, or ``get``.
-These scope properties are specific to the associations defined in the model and take the form of :
+These scope properties are specific to the associations defined in the model and take the form of:

 -{action}{modelName}{associationName}Scope